Generic Name: ranitidine (ra-NI-ti-deen)

 - Zantac tablets should be used with extreme caution in CHILDREN younger than 1 month old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Zantac tablets while you are pregnant.
-Zantac tablets is found in breast milk.
+Zantac tablets are found in breast milk.
 If you are or will be breast-feeding while you use Zantac tablets, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Zantac tablets: